 Enjoy the experience in your own way

 Some people just want to make friends and have a cheap holiday.
-Others are working things out in their life or walking as it was meant to be, a religious pilgrimage.
+Others are working things out in their life or walking as it was intended, a religious pilgrimage.
 Doing the Camino de Santiago alone allowed me to have some time to myself on the trail.
-I was able to think and be more in touch with what I was really looking for from this experience.
+I was able to think and be more in touch with what I was really looking for from the experience.

 During many of the most beautiful moments on the trek, I was alone.
 Walking through the forest covered in fog, it was silent and I was only able to see 10 feet in all directions, but it touched me in a special way that it would not have if I was with others.

 If you’ve never traveled alone, this is where to do it